MrGrigri/hand-and-foot/README.md

 PRIVATE_SUPABASE_DB_PASSWORD="{SUPABASE_DB_PASSWORD}"
 ```

+### Creating Certificates

+You need to create some certificates so that development can run on HTTPS.

+`npm run certs:install`: Installs the certificates using [mkcert](https://mkcert.org/) and via [homebrew](https://brew.sh/).
+You may need to give execution operation to the [create-certs.sh](file://./.dev/create-certs.sh) and [check-certs.sh](file://./.dev/check-certs.sh) files so that NPM can execute them properly.
+You can achieve this by running `chmod +x ./.dev/create-certs.sh ./.dev/check-certs.sh`.

 ### NPM Scripts

-`npm run dev`: Starts the dev server [locally](http://localhost:5173/).
+`npm run dev`: Starts the dev server [locally](https://localhost:5173/).

 ### Users

-You can create your own user via the [Supabase dashboard](https://supabase.com/dashboard/project/odmtnqdhylkhgirjhlyp/auth/users) or through the [UI](http://localhost:5173/register)
+You can create your own user via the [Supabase dashboard](https://supabase.com/dashboard/project/odmtnqdhylkhgirjhlyp/auth/users) or through the [UI](https://localhost:5173/register)

 ## Notes